HL7/davinci-crd/input/pagecontent/cards.md

 <div markdown="1" class="new-content">

 Instead of using a card, CRD services **MAY** opt to use a <a href="https://cds-hooks.hl7.org/2.0/#system-action">systemAction</a> instead.
-CRD clients **SHALL** support either approach.
+CRD clients supporting this card type **SHALL** support either approach.
 If receiving a system action, a CRD client **MAY** opt to place the new or updated record in a holding area for human review rather than directly modifying their source of truth.

 NOTE: This functionality is somewhat redundant with the capabilities of the X12 270/271 transactions.
 This CRD capability **SHALL NOT** be used in situations where regulation dictates the use of the X12 functionality.